Last Updated: June 3, 2026

 Assign the Editor to both tasks.

 This calculation is a hybrid type of fixed duration.
-You tell Microsoft Project to keep the Duration fixed but attempt to share the work evenly across the resource assignments when it is Effort-Driven.
+You tell Microsoft Project to keep the Duration fixed but attempt to share the work evenly across the resource assignments when it is Effort Driven.

 Save the project.

-When Finished with the Exercise
+When Finished with Exercise 6.9

 The duration, work, and cost data for the Assign Resources.mpp file should be consistent with those in the figure below.

-Exercise 10: Assign Resources to Master Project (30 minutes)
+Exercise 6.10: Assign Resources to Master Project (30 minutes)

 This is the best setup for making resource assignments: